lakesoft/LKArchiver/README.md

     id userList = [NSKeyedUnarchiver unarchiverObjectWithFile:filename];

-You can remove these files.
+You can remove an archive file.

     [LKDOcumentDirectoryArchiver.sharedArchiver removeArchiverForKey:@"UserList"];